|

 Let me put it this way.
 Are all the knives in your household's kitchen drawer shaving sharp?
 I doubt it very much and some are as dull as spoons!
 And yet, they do their respective jobs well enough, especially if they've been properly designed.
 I've a set of Miracle Blades III and they make light work of anything associated with food preparation; they're not shaving sharp of course, but their overall design, and the edge in particular, is such that they cut extremely well.
 They're made in China of all places, not a place many knife enthusiast associate with fine cutting tools!

 I have yet to make use of my shaving sharp bushcraft knives in our kitchen, but then they're not really designed for that are they.
-The odd thing is that in spite of having quite a few well designed, beautiful and shaving sharp knives in my collection, I have a tendency to reach out for a couple of ordinary knives to use on a regular basis, like my laminated Mora when I go fishing and the Opinel when at home.
+The odd thing is that in spite of having quite a few well designed, beautiful and shaving sharp knives in my collection, I have a tendency to reach out for a couple of ordinary knives to use on a regular basis, like my laminated Mora when I go fishing and the Opinels when at home and garden.
 On my Key ring I carry a small S.A.K, complete with corkscrew for wine cork popping emergencies!

 I get the impression that in the UK the favoured grind seems to be flat sided V grind, or as some people call it, the Scandi grind.
-It's reputed to be easier to sharpen in the field etc. My personal preference is for a slightly convex grind and I don't find any problem sharpening it or any other grind for that matter.
+It's reputed to be easier to sharpen in the field, but that depends on the user surely?!
+I don't have a preference towards a particular grind as I'm quite happy with a Scandi, Convex or Hollow grinds; but then I've learned to to sharpen all of these type of grinds and appreciate each one's attributes and usefulness in any given situation.
 Experienced outdoorsmen make hand sharpening look easy, but in reality it's not all that easy.
 It's a skill and it has to be learned either by doing, assuming you get the basics right, or better still, having someone show you how to do it.
-Sharpening is not something that can be hurried, so if you haven't got the patience you'll just have to make do or get someone else to do it for you.
+Sharpening is not something that can be hurried, so if you haven't got the patience you'll just have to make do with an edge less than shaving sharp or get someone else to do it for you.

 Cutting edges come in a lot of different 'flavours' and the reason for that is that just as there isn't a perfect single knife to satisfy every requirement, there isn't a perfect cutting edge to cope with every conceivable situation either.
 I can go on forever extolling the virtues of one grind as opposed to another, while at the same time there'll be someone else who can counteract my statements, and in all probability, justifiably so.
 I have my opinions and my preferences, but I'm also very adaptable and very receptive to the opinions and preferences of others too.
 I like diversity and originality, in thought and practice and I would never be so dogmatic as to insist that my way is best (hell, I'm no politician).

 What knife is best for you?
 What grind is best for you?
 How sharp do you want your knife to be?
-Such questions my friend can only be answered by you because if you're reading this it's fair for me to think that you've had a few knives thus far in your life and yet you're still not quite satisfied for whatever reason or, you just like collecting knives anyway.
-You may still be aspiring to own such and such a knife from a well know maker or as used by some well known personality, in the honest belief that once you got that knife you'll be satisfied.
-You won't of course as it's all down to your expectations or, perhaps the expectations of others who might have influenced you, sublimely even, in some way or other.
+You may still be aspiring to own such and such a knife from a well know maker as used by some well known personality hoping that as if by some miracle that knife will be ever so sharp and stay that way for ever more without some considerable effort from you.
+Will you ever be satisfied; maybe, then most probably not entirely as in many things in life it's all down to your expectations or, perhaps the expectations of others who might have influenced you, sublimely even, in some way or other.
 We tend to look at trends, what our peers are doing and what the so called experts are favouring at the time.
 That's all well and good, I do that as well.
 But then you never really know how many different knives those same people have and actually use.
-Lets take Ray Mears as a top example.
-If you watched his programs you'll have noticed that he uses a number of different knives.
-So why doesn't he just use the Woodlore all of the time then...?
+Lets take Ray Mears as a prime example.
+If you watched his programs you'll have noticed that he uses a number of different knives as well as his Woodlore.
+So why doesn't he just use the Woodlore all of the time then?
+The simple answer is that there's no such thing as just the one type of knife capable of doing all kinds of jobs and therefore the more diverse the circumstances, the more type of knives one needs to employ.

 What are you going to base your decisions on?
 My recommendations perhaps?
 I'm bound to be biased even if I were never to recommended any of my knives to you.
 Think about it, why would I (or anyone else for that matter) recommend something to you that I myself have no experience of or faith in?!
-In all honesty therefore, I'm prejudiced by what I like to produce and it would be daft of me to recommend anything that is not similar to my own preferences.
+In all honesty therefore, I'm prejudiced by what I like to produce and it would be daft of me to recommend anything that is not similar to my own preferences or experience.
 I build for myself to suit my needs and if your needs are similar to mine, then theoretically at least, we should both be happy.
 The element of compromise when making choices is ever present and with knives even more so if you're going to limit yourself to just the one knife.
-But if you can at least base your decision on facts as opposed to hype and make as sure as you can that you're really getting a knife (in all its entirety) to suit you and your requirements, then the rest is not as important as some people would have you believe...
+But if you can at least base your decision on facts as opposed to hype and make as sure as you can that you're really getting a knife (in all its entirety) to suit you and your requirements, then the rest is not as relevant or important as some people with an out and out commercial interest would have you believe...

 Frenchy 16th March 2007 www.customknivesandsticks.co.uk